Rosuav/SoulsticeContribs/Technomancy.md

 perform for Eva (to move quests along), but she has to earn his respect first, by performing some simple fetch quest, perhaps. ("I need the new <nonce> from
 <location> and I can't leave here or <disaster> will happen!")

+Rosuav dresses in blues and cyans, muted colours and muted emotions.
+He tends to eschew overt passion in favour of dead-pan elocution, and has an extensive vocabulary - and also deliberately misuses words or uses perfectly cromulent fakes on occasions.